RogerCL24/ChatBot/CHATBOT/README.md

   - _chunck_size_: Max prompt chunk (fragment) size allowed after being split, that means, up to how many tokens can each chunk have from the split prompt.
   - _max_chunk_overlap_: Max allowed value for the overlapping between chunks of the prompt.
 We have to know that the prompts are split in littles pieces (chunks) in order to process them. **Example** -> the words _similar_ and _similarity_, the tokens of the word _similar_ can overlap the tokens of the word _similarity_, as ther root of the word is the same.

-- Finally we define the function to train out model `text-ada-001`:
+- Finally we define the function to train our model `text-ada-001`:
 ```python

 def training(path):